brevzin/brevzin.github.io/_posts/2019-01-15-if-constexpr-isnt-broken.md

 ### Conclusion

 There are a few things that D's approach to Design by Introspection via `static if`{:.language-d} does better than we can do in C++.
 It's clearly superior at manipulating members conditionally.
 It's a lot less typing to do ad hoc introspection by name.
+You only need to learn one feature - `if`{:.language-d} - and use it in every place that you might want conditional code.
+In C++, we have `requires`{:.language-cpp} or named concepts in some places, `if constexpr`{:.language-cpp} in others, `[[no_unique_address]]` or traits in yet others.
+The amount of things you have to know in C++ is arguably a bit larger.

 But most of the differences between the D code in `Checked` and the C++20 equivalents I'm presenting here are basically just... spelling.
 In a couple spots, the bare minimum of gymnastics.

 And maybe we decide that it's worth having a real way to spell conditional members in C++, and maybe that way is something like: